opespe/helm-charts/charts/infranode/README.md

 auth.type                           | Configures --allowed-connection setting                                   | `any`
 auth.peerPrivateKey                 | Configures --peer-private-key setting.
 Used by node to auth to others     | `Not Set` auth.peerKeys                       | Configures --peer-key setting.
-Used to accept incoming connections        | `[]` puzzleService.enabled               | Whether to enable puzzle service plugin                                   | `true` puzzleService.puzzleServiceUrl      | The web socket URL of the Puzzle service                                  | `wss://puzzler.opesx.io:443` puzzleService.disableCertValidation | Disables certificate validation for Puzzle service URL                    | `false`
+Used to accept incoming connections        | `[]` backup_recovery.enabled             | Whether to enable starting the chain with block logs from a backup file stored in the image. | false puzzleService.enabled               | Whether to enable puzzle service plugin                                   | `true` puzzleService.puzzleServiceUrl      | The web socket URL of the Puzzle service                                  | `wss://puzzler.opesx.io:443` puzzleService.disableCertValidation | Disables certificate validation for Puzzle service URL                    | `false`